irokin/NLP-Exercises/week2-seq2seq/readme.md

 # seq2seq

-A Tensorflow 2 implementation of Seq2seq model.
-Materials and discussions to be added.
+A Tensorflow2 implementation of seq2seq model.
+Discussions to be added.